Equilibrium in Functional Stochastic Games with Mean-Field Interaction: The Finite-Player Game

 \subsection{Main results for the $N$-player game}

 For convenience, we introduce the following operators, \be \ee

-Now we are ready to state our main results for the finite-players game.
-The first result derives an explicit closed form solution to the average control $\bar u^N$ in the Nash equilibrium of the game.
+Now we are ready to state our main results for the finite-player game.
+The first result derives {a semi-explicit} solution to the average control $\bar u^N$ in the Nash equilibrium of the game.
 To formulate the result, we define for any $G \in \mathcal G$ the kernel

 where $1_{\{\cdot\}}$ is the indicator set function.
 We denote by $ {\boldsymbol{G}}_t$ the associated Volterra operator.

 We also set